cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### My GPU doesn't show up when I select Vulkan / I crash when using Vulkan

-1. If you have an Nvidia 16, 20, or 30 series GPU, please avoid Driver Version 465.xx - Use 461.xx or a newer driver that is confirmed to have this bug patched.

-1. Verify that your GPU supports the Vulkan API and that your driver is relatively updated.
+1. Verify that your GPU supports the Vulkan API and is up-to-date with Nvidia/AMD/Intel's latest driver version.

-1. If you're already using a new driver, please reinstall your GPU driver by specifically following this guide:
+1. If you're already using the latest driver, please reinstall your GPU driver by specifically following this guide:

 [DDU - Display Driver Uninstaller Guide](https://www.wagnardsoft.com/content/ddu-guide-tutorial)